 The FDA initially decided to leave Ultram an unscheduled drug, meaning it did not have any of the stricter regulations that opioids typically have.

-With the Opioid Epidemic causing doctors to be nervous about prescribing traditional opioids, Ultram prescriptions greatly increased every year.
-The dangers of Ultram, however, were vastly underrated.
+With the Opioid Epidemic causing doctors to be nervous about prescribing traditional opioids, Tramadol prescriptions greatly increased every year.
+The dangers of Ultram (Tramadol), however, were vastly underrated.
 Here we go over what science says today about Ultram/Tramadol.

 Tramadol is both physically and physiologically addictive